Skip to Content

 Address: Piazza del Duomo, 50122 Firenze FI

 Located at the heart of Florence’s historic city center, Brunelleschi’s Dome is one of the most iconic landmarks in this beautiful Italian city.
-As one of the crowning jewels of Florence’s impressive Cathedral, Brunelleschi’s Dome is a must-see attraction for any visitor looking to experience all that Italy has to offer.
+As one of the crowning jewels of Florence’s impressive Cathedral, Brunelleschi’s Dome is a highly recommended destination for any visitor to experience all that Italy features.

 14. Bardini Gardens (Giardino Bardini)